Nideshkanna/week1-rtl-design-flow/Day5/Readme.md

 # **Case-statement Pitfalls** (Incomplete / Partial / Overlapping Cases) 🧩

 This section walks through *why* bad `case` coding creates inferred latches, partial/overlapping behavior, how it shows up in simulation vs synthesis, and how to fix it.
-All examples come from the lab folder (listed below) — I include the commands you ran, the synthesis results you saw, and exactly where to drop screenshots (GTKWave / Yosys).

 ---